iMicknl/LoctekMotion_IoT/README.md

 | 2        | 29V+       | Blue                 | White-Brown                  |
 | 1        | 29V-       | Yellow               | Brown                        |

+Note that RX and TX is defined like this on receiver (control panel) side.
+So RX can be used to receive data, TX to send data.

 #### [HS01B-1](https://www.loctekmotion.com/shop/control-panel/hs05a-1/)

 - **Desk model**: Flexispot E5B